top of page

 Creditors can request reviews every 6 months or 12 months, but they have to accept the original payment.

-They have choices, they can write the debt off, or accept a lump sum payment, this is where we will encourage you to save whilst you pay, this can be offered to creditors as the plan develops.
+They have choices, they can write the debt off, or accept a lump sum payment, this is where someone can save whilst they pay, this savings can be offered by the individuals to creditors as the opportunity arises.

-In conclusion by doing a MAPP you are in a win win situation, you are paying less per month, your credit rating is improving, and your debts are controlled.
+In conclusion by doing a MAPP it can be a win win situation, people are paying less per month, their credit rating is improving, and their debts are controlled.

 IMAGE12.jpeg